Spawn - iOS App

 We decided to pivot the app to focus more on activities types rather than events.
 Originally our idea was to group your friends with tags (ex.
 "Basketball Buddies", "Study Group", "Party Crew") and have users create events that their friends could join.
 However, we found that this created friction in the user experience, as users had to go through a tedious process to choose who to invite.
 Instead, we decided to simplify the process by allowing users to create activities that were categorized by activity types (ex.
 "Gym", "Chill", "Hiking").
 This allowed users to quickly create an activity and have all of their friends who were interested in that activity type notified.

-We hoped to build a user culture such that whenever a user is doing something like going to the gym or relaxing at the park, they could announce that to their friend network in a few button taps.
+Whenever a user is doing something like going to the gym or relaxing at the park, they could announce that to their friend network in a few button taps.
 From there, all of their friends would see what they were up to, when it was happening, and where it was going to be through our map feature.

 We built the app using SwiftUI for mobile and Java + Springboot + MySQL for the backend.
 We used Firebase for account verification and push notifications.
 We leveraged the iOS native MapKit framework for our geolocation features.